Geraldton - North

 Geraldton - North has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect the area.
-Notable ones include Glenfield Commercial Retail Hub, Proposed Northern Commercial Retail Hub (Lot 55 Chapman Road), Geraldton Heights Estate, and Geraldton Homemaker Centre Expansion.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified twelve projects likely impacting the region.
+Key projects include Glenfield Commercial Retail Hub, Proposed Northern Commercial Retail Hub (Lot 55 Chapman Road), Geraldton Heights Estate, and Geraldton Homemaker Centre Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.